Mindful Compassionate Dialogue Therapy (MCDT)

 From orienting toward what serves life, to creating relational clarity and safety, to cultivating cultures of mutual respect and sustainable care

-The purpose of cultivating life-serving boundaries is not to push others away, but to stay rooted in what truly serves in life and in connection.
+The purpose of cultivating life-serving boundaries is to stay rooted in what truly serves in life and connection.
 Unlike boundary frameworks that focus on restriction or rejection, life-serving boundaries orient attention toward what we are saying yes to: our values, needs, capacity, and aliveness.
-From this clarity, limits arise naturally, without collapse, aggression, or withdrawal.

 When boundaries are unclear, overly flexible, or rigid, a sense of threat can enter the nervous system, destabilizing connection and diminishing trust.
 When boundaries are clear and consistent, clients can relax into greater emotional security, confidence, and freedom both within themselves and with others.